-Figure 2.6: An illustration of the dispensary action of the 3DAC.
-[5].
+Figure 2.6: An illustration of the dispensary action of the 3DAC.[5]

 The dispensary action of the 3DAC is illustrated in Figure 2.6.
 As one can see, the 3DAC would position itself under the hopper with the cavity adjusted to the requirements of the tablets in that section of the hopper.
 The tablet would then fall into the cavity and the 3DAC would move away from the hopper.
 One of the walls of the 3DAC would then give way and the compressible rods would retract to assist ejecting the tablet.
 In testing, this method was proven to be effective at expelling a tablet 95% [5] of the time, providing evidence that this was a potentially successful design.

 This dispensary mechanism solution is very adaptable but complex.
 The complexity might not apply to the Vending Machine but provides the ideology of a simple design that can adapt to different requirements that can be applied.
-This isn’t to say an automatic cavity should be used, as this would take to much time to develop by itself.
+This isn’t to say an automatic cavity should be used, as this would take too much time to develop by itself.
 Additionally, an electronic component can be more complex in than a tablet with pins that can easily be caught on the edges of the cavity or other components.
-The hopper is also not an ideal solution for the Vending Machine because of the complexity of a electronic component compared to a tablet, but having a gravity fed system such as the hopper is definitely the solution that is needed for the Vending Machine.
+The hopper is also not an ideal solution for the Vending Machine because of the complexity of an electronic component compared to a tablet, but having a gravity fed system such as the hopper is definitely the solution that is needed for the Vending Machine.

 2.2 COMMUNICATION BETWEEN DEVICES